 On the bread breaking W. showed by the Scriptures that H. spoiled the picture.
 The lamb eaten whole typified Christ, and neither was the type-lamb broken as H. breaks the loaf, nor was the body of Christ the antitype so broken.
-And
+And to break the loaf as H. does spoils the likeness.
 H. admitted this, and tried to escape by quoting Heb.
-10:1, "For the law having a shadow of good things to come, and not the very image."
+10:I, "For the law having a shadow of good things to come, and not the very image."
 But this was not even a straw for him, and he fell, perverting the text.